 The tax that you will pay, will depend upon why you originally acquired the property.

-If you originally acquired the property to develop and sell at a profit, then HMRC may decree that you will pay income tax and national insurance upon the profits made.
+When you originally acquired the property to develop and sell at a profit, HMRC may require you to pay income tax and national insurance on the profits made.

-If the property is a home, then you need to consider what reliefs are available.
-For instance, if you have lived in the property as a home throughout your entire ownership period, then any profit is likely to be completely tax free due to the availability of principal private residence (PPR) relief.
-However, if you have owned other homes during the period or have not lived in the property for the entire period of your ownership, then some of the profit may be subject to tax.
+In the case of a home, it’s important to consider available reliefs.
+For example, living in the property as your main home throughout the entire ownership period usually means any profit is exempt from tax under the principal private residence (PPR) relief.
+However, owning other homes during that time or not residing in the property for the full ownership period could result in some of the profit being taxable.

 The amount of tax payable depends upon:

-• Whether you have sold other assets in the same tax year such as shares, businesses or other properties.
+Sale of other assets in the same tax year, such as shares, businesses, or additional properties.

-• Whether you have any capital gains losses to use from earlier tax years or the tax year of sale.
+Availability of capital gains losses from previous tax years or the current tax year to offset.

 Given the pitfalls in this particular area of capital gains tax, we would advise that you seek professional tax advice prior to any sale.